amygdala/gcp_blog/_posts/2020-07-14-bqml_tables.md

 ## Using your BQML AutoML Tables model for prediction

 Once your model is trained, and you’ve ascertained it’s accurate enough, you can use it for prediction.
 Here’s an example of how to do that.
-Via the `FARM_FINGERPRINT` function, we’re drawing from our third “test” split, but because the resultant dataset is large, we’re just grabbing a few rows (200) for the query below:
+Via the `FARM_FINGERPRINT` function, we’re drawing from our “test” split, but because the resultant dataset is large, we’re just grabbing a few rows (200) for the query below:

 ```sql
 SELECT * FROM ML.PREDICT(MODEL `YOUR-PROJECT-ID.YOUR-DATASET.YOUR-MODEL-NAME`,